Echilon/Miscellaneous/README.md

 * **max**: The maximum allowed length
 * **allowOverLength**: true/false - Whether or not to prevent more text being entered than allowed.
 * **classes**: An object containing two keys:

-  * **standar**: The progress bar class if less than the allowed length of text is entered.
+  * **standard**: The progress bar class if less than the allowed length of text is entered.
   * **over**: The class if equal to or more than the allowed text length is entered

 * **textbox**: The textbox/input element to measure.